kaustavha/luvit-docs/doc/api/process.markdown

     process.exit(1);

-The shell that executed Node.js should see the exit code as 1.
+The shell that executed luvit should see the exit code as 1.

 ## process.exitCode